Princess of the Midnight Ball: Plot summary

 Princess Rose and her sisters Lily, Jonquil, Hyacinth, Violet, Daisy, Poppy, Iris, Lilac, Orchid, Pansy, and Petunia are trapped in a curse.
 Every third night, they have to dance at the Midnight Ball with the twelve sons of the King Under Stone, who lives in a realm below the earth.
 The curse prevents them from speaking of it, and every prince who attempts to learn their secret in hopes of marrying one of them and inheriting the crown ends up dead by the next full moon.

 Galen Werner is a soldier who is returning from the Westfalin-Analousia war.
 On his way to the city of Bruch to live with his mother's sister Liesel Orm, Galen meets an old woman.
 After he shares his food with her, the woman gives him white and black yarn and an invisibility cloak, saying that he would have to use them when "He" tries to get to the surface.

-When Galen meets Rose, she knows that he can try to break the curse, but will he succeed despite the complications they come across, maybe they will...
+When Galen meets Rose, she knows that he can try to break the curse, but will he succeed despite the complications they come across?